Department of Biology and Chemistry

-The Department also has a strong undergraduate research emphasis.
+The Department of Biology and Chemistry also has a strong undergraduate research emphasis.
 Students are able to conduct research ranging from watershed monitoring and assessment to molecular analyses of DNA replication.
-The large majority of students in the Department's research program are MSU Undergraduate Research Fellows, which supports them with a stipend.
-Other students are supported by research grants that have been awarded to faculty members.
-Many of these students conduct research during the summer.
-Our research students present the results of their research at local, regional, and national meetings and frequently win awards for these presentations.
+The large majority of students in the department's research program are MSU Undergraduate Research Fellows, a program which supports students with a stipend as they work with faculty members on research projects.
+Other students are supported by research grants awarded to faculty members, and many of these students conduct research during the summer.
+Students present the results of their research at local, regional and national meetings, frequently winning awards for these presentations.

-In addition to research activities, students are also encouraged to join one or more of the several clubs within the department.
-These include the student chapter of the American Chemical Society, the pre-medicine club, the environmental science club, and Tri Beta (the national biological honor society).
-These meet to discuss their interests and career strategies, sponsor social events, and become involved in campus and regional outreach.
-For instance, the student chapter of the American Chemical Society conducts demonstrations entitled, "Let's Blow Things Up", as well as raising funds for the American Cancer Society.
-The premedicine club raises funds for the local free clinic, and the environmental science club facilitates the cleanup of Triplett Creek watershed each year.
+MSU offers more than 100 student organizations campus-wide, with several organizations specifically geared toward biology and chemistry students.
+These include the student chapter of the American Chemical Society, the pre-medicine club, the environmental science club, and Tri Beta, the national biological honor society.
+These groups meet to discuss their interests and career strategies, sponsor social events and become involved in campus and regional outreach.
+For example, the student chapter of the American Chemical Society conducts demonstrations entitled, "Let's Blow Things Up", as well as raising funds for the American Cancer Society.
+The Pre-Medicine Club raises funds for the local free clinic, and the Environmental Science Club facilitates the cleanup of Triplett Creek watershed each year.